polinau25/SnowflakeBasicETL/README.md

 3. Transform data into analytics tables
 4. Run queries to generate insights

 Small python script was used to generate json files with random blood test data.
+Generated files were uploaded to stage.